ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 For more information, see [VMware HCX](https://www.vmware.com/products/cloud-infrastructure/hcx){: external} and [VCF CORE TECH](https://vcfcore.tech){: external}, a blog with extensive HCX information.

-### Understanding {{site.data.keyword.Bluemix_notm}} VMware
+### Understanding {{site.data.keyword.Bluemix_notm}} VMware Solutions
 {: #hcx-ibmcloud-overview}

-{{site.data.keyword.Bluemix_notm}} for VMware Solutions is a cloud-based offering that allows organizations to extend or migrate their existing VMware-based virtualized data centers to the {{site.data.keyword.Bluemix_notm}}.
+{{site.data.keyword.Bluemix_notm}} VMware Solutions is a cloud-based offering that allows organizations to extend or migrate their existing VMware-based virtualized data centers to the {{site.data.keyword.Bluemix_notm}}.
 The solution offers different deployment options, including self-managed and managed models, and can be used for both virtualized and cloud native applications.
 Key features and benefits include the following:

 * Extending existing datacenters: The solution facilitates extending on-premises VMware environments to the cloud, allowing for flexible capacity management and resource allocation.
 * Migration to the cloud: It supports the migration of existing VMware workloads to the cloud, enabling businesses to modernize their infrastructure and use cloud services.